Aiven-Open/klaw-docs/docs/getstarted.md

 ## Add the cluster to an environment

-Klaw supports environments, which is very useful if you have similar clusters at different stages of the lifecycle, such as staging and production.
+Klaw supports environments, which is useful if you have similar clusters at different stages of the lifecycle, such as staging and production.